You are here

 - Provide a clean, green, healthy, attractive and safe environment.

-Our proposals relate to dog control and the consumption of alcohol in public spaces in the borough that we know are areas of key concern for our residents.
-Existing controls are currently in place however the introduction of the new legislation has provided us with an opportunity to review what we have in place.
+Our PSPOs relate to dog control and the consumption of alcohol in public spaces in the borough that we know are areas of key concern for our residents.

 PSPOs are available to tackle any activity that constitutes a nuisance or problem as long as the ‘reasonable grounds’ test has been met.
 The test is that the activity has, or is likely to have, a detrimental effect on the quality of life of those living or working in the locality and the effect, or likely effect, of the activity is unreasonable.

-We have considered that test and have looked at the evidence available to us.
-The Council has identified that it is appropriate to consider making the PSPOs outlined in the document below.
+We considered that test, looked at the evidence available to us and consulted on proposals before making a decision to make PSPOs.
+Following that approach, the Council has made PSPOs to introduce the controls outlined in the document below.

 The proposed designated areas referred to above are outlined in the following tables and maps.

-The proposed legal orders are detailed in the following documents.
+The legal orders that have been made are detailed in the following documents.

 What is the effect of a PSPO?